nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    : After executing edit 8
    </em></figcaption>

-Currently there is a discrepancy where `edit 0` with missing prefix causes an error message of invalid command format while `edit` with any positive index and missing prefix causes an error message of at least 1 field must be present.
+Currently, there is a discrepancy where `edit 0` with missing prefix causes an error message of invalid command format while `edit` with any positive index and missing prefix causes an error message of at least 1 field must be present.

 **Potential Enhancement and Suggested Implementation:**